 Sorry, there are no products in this collection

-How do you know when your petcock on a motorcycle is bad?
+How do you know if your brake light switch is bad?

 It depends on which switch you are trying to diagnose.
 The brake light switch actuated by your hand brake lever is a tiny momentary switch.
 If you listen carefully, you can hear it “click” when you apply your hand brake.
 If your brake light is not coming on, and you do not hear that “click”, it is a good indicator that your switch may be bad.
 Rear brake pedals typically use plunger mechanical switches.
 If your brake light is not working when you apply your rear brake pedal, locate the wires to the rear brake switch.
 Turn off the ignition.
 Unplug the two wires and jump the circuit with a small piece of wire.
 If you turn on the ignition and the rear brake light is on, your switch is bad.

 What is the average life of a motorcycle battery?

 There are a variety of variables that you need to consider when determining the average life-span of a motorcycle battery.
 AGM lead acid batteries will not last as long as some of the newer lithium batteries.
 Most lead acid AGM batteries have a 4 year service life span.
 If you live in a cold climate and do not maintain your battery during the winter months you will greatly reduce the life span of your battery.
 This applies to Conventional, AGM, and Lithium batteries.
 During those winter months it is a good practice to keep those batteries charged and in a warm storage area.

 Most motorcycles use 16 to 18 gauge wire for the controls and lights.
 Items like starters and battery connections use ticker gauge wire typically 12 to 14 gauge.